Troy Springs State Park Cover

 In north-central Florida, approximately six miles north of Branford, off US 27.
 The spring is situated in Troy Springs State Park, which covers 70 acres and is managed by the Florida State Parks system.

 The Floridan aquifer feeds the spring, a vast underground system of water that extends throughout most of Florida and parts of Georgia, Alabama, and South Carolina.
-The water emerges from the spring at a constant temperature of 70 degrees Fahrenheit and flows into the Suwannee River.
+The water from the spring emerges at a constant 70 degrees Fahrenheit and flows into the Suwannee River.

 View Of Troy Springs State Park

 Troy Springs is surrounded by a forest of hardwood trees, including oak, hickory, and magnolia.
-The park also contains a variety of wildlife, such as alligators, turtles, and birds.
+The park also hosts a variety of wildlife, including alligators, turtles, and birds.

 The spring is a popular destination for swimmers, snorkelers, and scuba divers who come to explore the crystal-clear waters and the remains of the Civil War-era steamboat Madison.
 In 1863, the Madison was sunk in the spring run to prevent Union troops from capturing it.
 Troy Springs State Park provides restrooms, an accessible walkway, picnic tables, and a riverside dock for canoeists.